 There are many reasons to get rid of under eye bags.
 Having bags under your eyes can give those around you misgivings about your lifestyle.
 Your day may be tranquil and your mind serene, but people will assume you’ve been on a ten-day drunk, chewing on meth to stay awake long enough to watch every episode of Law and Order without stopping…or blinking.
 Worse yet, people may think you are old because of them, which is an offense of great magnitude in our youth-centric culture.
 In severe cases, eye bags can lead to vision impairment.
-In the name of social and economic prosperity, we must get rid of eye bags.
+So, in the name of social and economic prosperity, we must get rid of those unsightly bags under our eyes.

 Ways to Get Rid of Bags Under Eyes